GreenSig/Java/README.md

 Program 2 - Barcode Scanner ----- This program scans in a barcode, determines if it is upside down, converts it to a decimal, and checks it against the checksum value.

 Program 3 - WebCrawler ----- Starting at a URL inputted by the user, this program will work through all hyperlinks and document which links are broken on which page.
 It will then display the broken link report to the user at the end.

+Program 4 - Raytracter ----- This program creates an imaginary scene with spheres at a location specified.
+By tracing the rays it displays these spheres with its current lightness or darkness.